aNap73/Bamazon/README.md

 # Setup

-1) Node setup up: this package requires mysql, dotenv, and inquirer to initialize simply run `node init` after cloning the repository from git hub.
+1) This package will require mysql, dotenv, and inquirer to first we must, run `npm i` after cloning the repository from git hub.

+   git clone git@github.com:aNap73/Bamazon.git
+   cd Bamazon
+   npm i

 2) You will need to run the schema.sql script directly into mysql workbench to create the database and populate the tables.
+I will not try to explain this step it is beyond the scope of this document.

 3) You will have to create a .env file and put your personal local mysql password in the file.
     DBPWD=`your local mysql password here`

+4) If you are lost here.
+I feel your pain.
+I have provided some animated gif's below.

+5) If you are up and running.
+I salute you!

 # bamazonCustomer